Elliot Cadeau: North Carolina

+Michigan

+On March 31, 2025, Cadeau transferred to the University of Michigan to play for head coach Dusty May.
+He was named to the preseason Bob Cousy Award watchlist.
+On November 3 against Oakland, Cadeau led the 2025–26 Wolverines with twelve assists in his debut; one shy of his career high and the most for a Wolverine since Mike Smith in 2021.
+On November 11 against Wake Forest, he followed his debut with 17 points, a career-high eight rebounds, and seven assists.

 National team career

 Junior teams

 Cadeau played a tournament in Sweden with his middle school team and caught the attention of the country's national team coaches when they discovered he had Swedish heritage.
 He was invited to the national under-15 team training camp and helped the team take first place at the 2019 North Sea Development Basketball Cup held in Denmark, averaging 9.3 points, 2.7 rebounds and 1.7 assists per game.
 Cadeau was subsequently called up to the national under-16 team ahead of the 2020 Baltic Sea Basketball Cup held in Estonia, where he helped Sweden win the gold medal.

 Cadeau led the national under-18 team to a gold medal at the 2021 Under-18 Nordic Championships.
 He was unable to repeat this feat at the following year's edition, where Sweden finished fourth.
 In the opening game against Estonia, Cadeau recorded 40 points, seven rebounds and five steals.
 He was named the MVP of the tournament.

 Cadeau helped Sweden win a gold medal at the 2022 FIBA U18 European Championship Division B in Romania, averaging 21.3 points, 4.3 rebounds, and 4.0 assists per game.
 He recorded 36 points, five rebounds, four assists, and four steals in the championship game victory against Denmark, earning tournament MVP honors.